This white paper provides insight into voice quality and the different methods to measure voice quality.

 This section describes how to prepare your server for Service Monitor installation.

 Operating System and Server

-Service Monitor is supported on Windows 2003 Server Standard/Enterprise Edition with Service Pack 1/Service Pack 2, Windows Server 2008 Standard or Enterprise Edition (32-bit x86) with Service Pack 2, and Windows Server 2003 R2 Enterprise Edition with Service Pack 2.
+Service Monitor is supported on Windows 2003 Server Standard/Enterprise Edition with Service Pack 1/Service Pack 2 and Windows 2003 Server R2 Enterprise Edition and Service Pack 2.
 No other operating systems are supported.
 It is recommended that software other than the operating system and antivirus software not be installed on this computer system.

 • For a small network (fewer than 5000 phones), Serial ATA (SATA) disks are required.

 • For a medium network (5000 to 15,000 phones), SCSI disks are required (suggestion: MCS 7845-I1 or MCS 7845-H1 comes with SCSI).

 • For networks with more than 15,000 phones, Serial Attached SCSI (SAS) disks are required (suggestion: MCS 7845-I2 or MCS 7845-H2 comes with SAS).

 It is recommended that you configure the hostname for the Service Monitor server before you start installing Service Monitor.
 Specify the hostname when you are installing the operating system or subsequently; select My Computer, right-click, and select Properties > Computer Name.